kenyipp/kenyipp/README.md

 ### Hi there 👋

-Hello.
-I am a Full Stack Developer with over 5.5 years of experience.
-Hands on experience on popular frameworks/tools including Rust, TypeScript, Node.js, NextJs, ReactJS etc. Familiar with Amazon web services, container services, microservices and other industrial standards.
-Using agile methodology for project delivery.
+Hello, my name is Ken Yip, and I am a highly experienced Full Stack Developer with over 5.5 years of experience in the field.
+I am proficient in various popular frameworks and tools, including Rust, TypeScript, Node.js, NextJs, and ReactJS.
+Additionally, I have hands-on experience with Amazon web services, container services, and microservices and an understanding of industry standards.

+I am well-versed in agile methodology and have a proven track record of delivering projects on time and to the highest standards.

-I am always looking for new challenges and keep improving myself.
+I am a problem solver and quick learner, always looking for new challenges and opportunities to improve my skills!